 Aquinas College which began as a teacher-training school for the Bahamian Nuns in 1957, began day student enrollment in secretarial studies in 1958.
 The school’s faculty is composed of 35 full-time and fully qualified professional teachers who are holders of Bachelor Degrees or higher levels of qualification.

 Aquinas College boasts of a small enrollment of approximately 500 students; 95% Bahamians and 5% non-Bahamians.
-All students are prepared to take national exams (BJC and BGCSE) and international exams (SAT, SAT II, AP and Pitman).
+All students are prepared to take national exams (BJC and BGCSE) and international exams (SAT, SAT II, ACT, AP and Pitman).

 Aquinas College offers a diverse curriculum that consists of academic, business, vocational and technical courses.
 Moreover, numerous artistic, cultural, athletic and extracurricular activities are available to students.
 To remain on the cutting edge of technology, the campus is fully Wi-Fi and all parents are assigned a password to access Power School, the Catholic Board of Education’s online grading portal.